 Planning Ahead

-It takes careful though, planning, sourcing of supplies, scheduling your calendar wisely, and knowing how to properly store and build up your long-term food storage supply.
+It takes careful thought, taking inventory of supplies, scheduling your calendar wisely, keeping your pantry organized, and knowing how to properly store and build up your long-term food storage supply.

 In this post I’ll be breaking down a typical calendar year, sharing the foods I’m preserving.
 This may look slightly different depending on which region you live in.